pjebs/restgate/README.md

 **How do I make this package even more secure?**

 You MUST use middleware such as [Secure](https://github.com/unrolled/secure) to ensure all requests are via a HTTPS connection.
-The connection must also use a HTTPS connection.
+Of course, the connection must also use a HTTPS connection, so purchase a [SSL certificate](http://www.rapidssl.com/).

 **How do I set up the database?**